 Williamsport is a medium-sized city located in the state of Pennsylvania.
-With a population of 27,403 people and 12 constituent neighborhoods, Williamsport is the 28th largest community in Pennsylvania.
-Williamsport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 27,470 people and 12 associated neighborhoods, Williamsport is the 28th largest community in Pennsylvania.
+Williamsport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Williamsport has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Williamsport telecommute to their jobs.
-Overall, about 7.38% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.97% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Williamsport is somewhat higher than in the average US city of 21.84%: 26.40% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Williamsport who are college-educated is somewhat higher than the average US community of 21.84%: 26.94% of adults in Williamsport have at least a bachelor's degree.

-The per capita income in Williamsport in 2018 was $24,717, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $98,868 for a family of four.
+The per capita income in Williamsport in 2022 was $25,962, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,848 for a family of four.
 However, Williamsport contains both very wealthy and poor people as well.

 Williamsport is a very ethnically-diverse city.
 The people who call Williamsport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Williamsport residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Williamsport include German, Irish, Italian, English, and Polish.